NathanKhadaroo/Assignment_2/README.md

 **Licence and supporting documentation**

-This software is licensed under the MIT License, more information about the development can be found in the pdf file called assignment_2.pdf, each main commit also has information that can help the used understand what has been changed.
+This software is licensed under the MIT License, more information about the development can be found in the pdf file called assignment_2.pdf, each main commit also has information that can help the user understand what has been changed.